-Ukrainian Easter egg decorating has been handed down through generations of Ukrainian people.
-Over 2,000 years ago, before the time of Christ, people decorated eggs believing that great powers were embodied in the egg.
+The ancient Eastern European art of egg decorating called pysanky has been handed down through generations and generations of Ukrainian people.
+Over 2,000 years ago, people decorated eggs with the belief that doing so would bestow great powers into the egg.
 Eggs symbolized the release of the earth from the shackles of winter and the coming of spring with its promise of new hope, life, and prosperity.
-With the advent of Christianity, Easter eggs came to symbolize the Resurrection and the promise of eternal life.
+With the advent of Christianity, Easter eggs came to symbolize the resurrection of Jesus Christ, and the promise of eternal life.
 Legend has it that as long as pysanky are decorated, goodness will prevail over evil throughout the world.

-If you love the sound of pysanka like we do, then you'd love our Ukrainian course.
+Want to learn more about Ukrainian culture and language?
+Then you'd love our Ukrainian course.
 Click below to start learning, just in time for Easter.